How to get your head around HACCP

 This will ensure that you have a written record of the hazards in your food business which is required by law.

-What a FSMS for food production should include:
+What a HACCP system for food production should include:

 • Details of staff with HACCP knowledge and training.